AgbaD/collpy/README.md

 ##### Support for a next() method for progress bars will be available in future versions

 ### Adding Highlights
-Note: Highlights are best used with the pring function
+Note: Highlights are best used with the print function

 #### Creating a botton or bullet style